This is a very common question to be asked by a patient in advance pregnancy.

 The birth plan concept is more relevant for pregnant women going through the public system to have their baby where there is no personalised care and the staff looking after them in labour are strangers.

 I focus on personalised individual pregnancy care and during the course of the pregnancy I endeavour to get to know you, your expectations, your fears and your requests.
 I suggest you tell me of requests, concerns, fears, expectations, etc. at the antenatal visits and we can work through them before you are in labour.

 This means when you are admitted to hospital I will have your objectives in mind.
-Key points will have been written onto your antenatal card that you bring in to the hospital and show to the midwife.
-The Read More...
+Key points will have been written onto your antenatal card that you bring in to the hospital and show to Read More...

 Posted by July 7, 2013 -

 Hopefully not.
 Only about 12% of my patients need operative vaginal deliveries.

 The usual indications for an operative vaginal delivery are: